Tuesday, September 24, 2013

 Facts

-He is now a busy theatre director in the United States.
-In the 1970s John was married to American actress Dorothy Lyman.
-Their daughter Emma Tillinger Koskoff is now an Oscar-nominated film producer.
+John became a busy theatre director in the United States.
+In the 1970s, he was married to American actress Dorothy Lyman.
+Their daughter Emma Tillinger is now an Oscar-nominated film producer with close associations with Martin Scorsese (The Wolf of Wall Street, Killers of the Flower Moon, Hugo).

 Doctor Who credits